 Peer support groups can be an important part of dealing with the abuse you endured, but they are not a substitute for professional therapeutic treatment of trauma and mental illnesses.
 It is recommended you follow the advice of a mental health professional while attending our peer support group as we are a group made up of survivors and not a mental health facility.

-Meetings will be held the second and third Thursday of every month from 6:30 p.m.-7:30 p.m. at 7801 Phoenix Ave.
+Meetings will be held the third Thursday of every month from 6:30 p.m.-7:30 p.m. at 7801 Phoenix Ave.
 There is no cost to attend any of our meetings.
 We do ask; however, that all new members complete the Support Group Prerequisites prior to attending a meeting.
 Click here to read more.

 Because the work that we do is made possible through the generosity of compassionate donors, we will accept donations as costs do add up for rental costs, office supplies, meeting materials, water and treats.